When to Apply for a Renewal

-Medallions are renewed every two years, thirty (30) days prior to the expiration date of May 31, in the renewal year.
-The renewal year is the year the Medallion expires printed on the rate card.
+- Medallions are renewed every two (2) years.
+The renewal must be completed by the Medallion’s expiration date of May 30th of the renewal year.
+The renewal year is the year the Medallion expires, and is printed on the Rate Card.

-If a renewal is not submitted by April 30th, thirty (30) days prior to the expiration date of May 31st, the renewal will not be valid until the TLC processes and approves your late renewal application.
-After renewal you will be sent a notification that you owe a $25.00 late fee.
+- If a renewal is not completed before the Medallion expires, the renewal will not be valid until the TLC processes and approves the late renewal application.
+A twenty-five dollar ($25.00) late fee will be charged after a late renewal is completed.

 How to Apply for a Renewal

 - Pay outstanding TLC tickets and Taxicab Improvement SurchargePayments (TIF) online using LARS.